0w1s-c0urt/ARP-spoof-detector/README.md

 You can run it in Windows,Linux and Mac OS

-A gift from your h4ck3r friend N3XXU5 - C0uRT of 0w1s Leader
+A gift from your friend N3XXU5 - C0uRT of 0w1s member